sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/2000 - list-tips.md

 2. Create a test document type in the Sensible app, then follow the prompts in the dialog to upload the example document and create the type.

-4. Click **the visual editor** and create fields to extract data using the following table:
+4. Create fields to extract data using the following table:

 | Field name | Method | Overall list description                                     | Property ids and descriptions                                |
 | ---------- | ------ | ------------------------------------------------------------ | ------------------------------------------------------------ |